 Genjo Osho has served the greater Seattle community as an Adjunct Faculty member at Antioch University Seattle in Buddhist Studies, a member of the Religious Coalition for Equality, a volunteer Buddhist pastor for the Washington State Department of Corrections, a Spiritual Director associated with Anamchara a Progam of Multifaith Works, and has worked repeatedly with the Church Council of Greater Seattle in interfaith trauma response to tragedies.
 Currently Genjo serves on the board of Patacara Community Services, which strives to provide community services inspired by the philosophy and teachings of Buddhism.
-In addition he is a member of the Buddhist Peace Fellowship and the Zen Peacemakers organization where he has received Witness Council training and participated in international Bearing Witness retreats at Aushwitz/Birkenau and in Rwanda.
+In addition he is a member of the Buddhist Peace Fellowship and the Zen Peacemakers organization where he has received Witness Council training and participated in international Bearing Witness retreats at Aushwitz/Birkenau, Rwanda and the Black Hills of SD.

 Genjo Osho is very aware of the problems associated with three of his core teachers, Genki Takabayashi Roshi, Eido Shimano Roshi and Joshu Sasaki Roshi concerning their misuse of power to exploit and take advantage of students under their care.
 He and the Chobo-Ji sangha repudiate and condemn the inappropriate liberties these men have taken with their students.
 The Chobo-Ji Sangha abides by their Ethics and Reconciliation policy.